SpenceKonde/megaTinyCore/PlatformIO.md

 ### `build_flags`
 This parameter is used to set compiler flags.
-This is useful if you want to for instance want to chage the serial RX or TX buffer.
+This is useful if you want to for instance want to change the serial RX or TX buffer.
 Here's a list of the current available core files flags:

 | Flag                        | Default size   | Description                                               |
 |-----------------------------|----------------|-----------------------------------------------------------|